09 Jul The No-Nonsense Nurturer Leader: Behaviors for Transformational School Leadership

 - Share yourself: Do your stakeholders know about you outside of your life as a school leader?
 You are a human, and your students, teachers, staff members, and families should all be able to see who you are and what’s important to you, outside of school.

 All people desire to be part of a culture that recognizes their contributions and supports them in their practice.
-As you assess the behaviors above, notice many of them cannot be done in isolation, but are exponentially more impactful when layered together.
+As you assess the behaviors and habits above, notice many of them cannot be done in isolation, but are exponentially more impactful when layered together.
 People are loyal to each other, as well as to the culture a leader sets in the school.
-Strategy alone won’t breed loyalty, sustainable change, or desired results.
+Strategy alone won’t breed loyalty and trust for sustainable change and desired results.
 It is, however, an essential piece of the puzzle, as it allows stakeholders to know where the organization is going and how they are going to get there together.
-Strategy will get “eaten for lunch” (Coffman and Sorenson, 2013) if not encapsulated in a strong, positive, and collaborative culture.
+Strategy will get “eaten for lunch” (Coffman & Sorenson, 2013) if not encapsulated in a strong, positive, and collaborative culture.

-The behaviors of a No-Nonsense Nurturer leader have proven to be the approach that applies what research and experience tells us works.
-When these leaders not only intentionally work to practice these behaviors, but also solicit feedback on their growth in these areas, the foundation is built for schools to be truly transformational.
+The behaviors and habits of a No-Nonsense Nurturer leader have proven to be the approach that applies what research and experience tells us works.
+When these leaders not only intentionally work to practice these behaviors, but also solicit feedback on their growth in these areas, the foundation is built for schools to be truly transformational for all stakeholders.

 Kristyn Klei Borrero, Ed.D.

 For further reading on creating a culture of coaching, click here.
 Click here to read more about the consequences for not giving feedback and here to read more about establishing a culture of high expectations, and what exactly to look for to make sure that is happening in your building.

 Want to become a No-Nonsense Nurturer leader?
 Sign up today for our three-day leadership workshops.